-A pupil confined in and receiving educational services at a juvenile detention center (JDC) shall not be counted in the regular enrollment of a district.
+A pupil confined in and receiving educational services at a Juvenile Detention Center (JDC) shall not be counted in the regular enrollment of a district.
 JDCs are funded separately, receiving double funding, and have three count dates.
-For information on counting students at a JDC please refer to the Juvenile Detention Center Audit Guide available on the Fiscal Auditing website.
+For information on counting students at a JDC please refer to the Juvenile Detention Center Audit Guide available on KSDE's Fiscal Auditing webpage.

-Scenario: Student is enrolled in district 888, and was absent from district 888 on September 20, however, did attend on September 15 and September 30 fullfilling the attendance rule.
-On September 16, the student was arrested and placed at the JDC in district 999 and received educational services at the JDC on September 20.
+Scenario: Student is enrolled in district 888, and was absent from district 888 on September 21, however, did attend on September 15 and September 30 fulfilling the attendance rule.
+On September 16, the student was arrested and placed at the JDC in district 999 and received educational services at the JDC on September 21.